 What Original Medicare Part B doesn’t give coverage to, are what it calls “comfort or convenience items“, things such as shower chairs, air purifiers or a wigs.

-A lot of electric versions of equipment are labelled as “convenience items”, as a manual version exists and it can be used to do the job.
+A lot of electrical versions of equipment are labelled as “convenience items”, and if a manual version exists, Medicare feels that be used to do the job.

 What’s important here is that Medicare has to save on costs where it can, and electrical devices cost a lot more than their manual versions.

 How to get coverage from Medicare Part B for DME ?